Alien2080/homework-test-project/readme.md

 2. Verify that the text changes to 'CLICK ME UP!'
 3. Click it again
 4. Verify that the text changes to 'CLICK ME DOWN!'

+### Love List
+1. Find the unordered list item with the text 'List Item 2'
+2. Click the Heart icon within this list item
+3. Verify that the popup message says 'You loved List Item 2'

+### Buttons
+1. Click the 'LOGIN' button
+2. Verify that the alert message shows 'You clicked the login button'
+3. Click the 'CANCEL' button
+4. Verify that the alert message shows 'You clicked the cancel button'
+5. Click the 'HOME' button
+6. Verify that the alert message shows 'You clicked the home button'
+7. Click the 'LINK' button
+4. Verify that the alert message shows 'You clicked the link button'
+5. Click the 'UPLOAD' button
+6. Verify that the alert message shows 'You clicked the upload button'

+## Login Dialog

+### Manadatory Error Message
+1. Click the 'USER' (icon) menu item
+2. Click the 'LOGIN' button in the 'Login' dialog
+3. Verify that the Username error says 'Invalid user and password'
+4. Verify that the Password error says 'Invalid user and password'